 Tree roots (and those of other plants) grow whenever the temperature is roughly above 40 degrees.
 In mild winters, roots gain the strength they need to deal with summer.
 And, because their roots have been growing all fall and winter, trees planted now burst with growth when spring arrives.
 Homeowners may worry that a hard freeze or extended subfreezing weather will kill or damage trees planted in fall.
 It is a good idea to protect above-ground portions of recently planted trees and shrubs.
 Because the ground doesn’t freeze in our area, the roots should be fine.
 You can plant trees that are sold in pots or balled-and-burlapped specimens (a tree grown in the ground is dug up and its rootball wrapped in burlap) in fall.
 However, experts say to wait until winter to plant bare-root trees, including fruit and pecan trees.
 They should be dormant for best results.

-To transplant, City of Dallas arborist Steve Houser digs a hole twice the width of the rootball.
+To transplant, Certified Arborist Steve Houser digs a hole twice the width of the rootball.
 If you’re shopping for a tree with great fall color, you can see at the nursery exactly what color you’ll get.
 Once you’ve chosen a tree, what is the best way to plant it?

 - Dig a hole twice as wide as the root ball.
 More important: Make sure the hole is no deeper than the top of the rootball.
-Planting the tree 1 to 3 inches above the level of the surrounding ground is best, since the tree may settle.
+Planting the tree one to three inches above the level of the surrounding ground is best, since the tree may settle.